Optimal investment and consumption with forward preferences and uncertain parameters: PDE Representation

-The forward investment preference, forward investment and consumption preferences, and robust forward investment preference, were characterized by SPDEs in, respectively, \cite{MZ3}, \cite{Kallblad_2016}, and \cite{Kallblad_2018}, with the novel element of volatility processes.
-Instead of endogenously being determined by the dynamic programming principle as in the classical framework, the volatility of forward preferences is exogenously chosen by the agent, and is regarded as her belief on how her preference in the performance criterion is going to change in the future.
+The forward investment preference, forward investment and consumption preferences, and robust forward investment preference, were characterized by SPDEs in, respectively, \cite{MZ3}, \cite{Kallblad_2016}, and \cite{Kallblad_2018}, with the novel element of volatility processes as a model input.
+Instead of endogenously being determined by the dynamic programming principle as in the classical framework, the volatility of forward preferences is exogenously chosen by the agent, and is regarded as their belief on how their preference in the performance criterion is going to evolve in the future.
+That is, in general, $U\left(x,t\right)$, $x\in\mathbb{R}_{++}$ and $t\geq 0$, in Definition \ref{def:forward_performance_drift_vol} admits an It{\^o}'s decomposition: for any $x\in\mathbb{R}_{++}$ and $t\geq 0$,

-The following proposition provides an SPDE representation for the robust forward investment and consumption preferences, with drift and volatility uncertainties.